Welcome to the Hawk Island Fall Kids Triathlon!

 This race is a beginner-friendly event for kids of all fitness levels and abilities.
 We have three categories with varying distances for ages 1-14.
-The swim course is shallow enough that kids 10 and under can touch at all times.
-The entire kids race is within Hawk Island County Park, providing optimum safety for racers & visibility for parents.
+The swim course is shallow enough that Goldfish and Dolphins can touch at all times, and the entire kids race is within Hawk Island County Park, providing optimum safety for racers & visibility for parents.

 Think your child is too young?
 Think again...
 We see baby triathletes in swim diapers and floaties, and they are adorable!
 From toddlers to teens, we've got the perfect race for our next generation of multi-sport athletes.